Patuet: History

 Among the emigrants who came from France were also from Roussillon, some of them as civil servants, who joined the Catalan-speaking community of Algiers.
-On the other hand, the theory that the language had a previous historical basis and that it was already spoken by the Moors expelled by the Austrian Kings from the Kingdom of Aragon in 1610 and who settled in the square of Castilian sovereignty in Oran requires investigation, but which already had a Jewish population of Majorcan origin.
+On the other hand, the theory that the language had a previous historical basis and that it was already spoken by the Moriscos expelled by the Austrian Kings from the Kingdom of Aragon in 1610 and who settled in the Spanish outpost in Oran requires investigation, but which already had a Jewish population of Majorcan origin.
 Which suggests the existence of Catalan as a social language in the north of what is now Algeria since at least the 14th century.